Grodzisk Mazowiecki: History

-During World War II, Polish farmer Stanislawa Slawinska hid Jews from the Nazis and other Poles in her house in Grodzisk Mazowiecki.
+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, Grodzisk Mazowiecki was occupied by Germany until 1945.
+Administratively it was located in the Warsaw District of the General Government.
+The Polish resistance was active in the town, and even the underground University of the Western Lands gave secret lectures.
+In 1944, the National Military Union was founded in Grodzisk Mazowiecki.
+Local Polish farmer Stanisława Sławińska hid Jews from the Nazis in her house in Grodzisk Mazowiecki.
 In 2008, she was honoured as Righteous Among the Nations by Yad Vashem.
 Among those she saved was the mother of the Israeli businessperson Yossi Maiman.